-Opus Initiates First Phase of Master-Planned Next Generation Industrial Development in Goodyear, Arizona
+Opus Develops First Phase of Master-Planned Next Generation Industrial Development in Goodyear, Arizona

-Opus is beginning the first phase of a next generation, master-planned, 95.6-acre industrial development in Goodyear, Ariz.
+Opus has completed the first phase of a next generation, master-planned, 95.6-acre industrial development in Goodyear, Ariz.
 Located at the business-friendly Goodyear Crossing Industrial Park, the property is adjacent to the Union Pacific rail line.
 It is one of the largest zoned, shovel-ready, rail-served sites inside the 303 Corridor in Southwest Phoenix.

 The first construction project for Opus is a 540,349-square-foot cross-docked industrial building, which will be one of only two buildings in the submarket offering at least 500,000-square-feet of available space for larger tenants.
-With 36-foot clear ceiling heights, it will be devisable to 100,000-square-feet and have four office glass pods—one at each corner of the building.
-Accommodating up to four tenants, the building will have expansion capabilities to more than 1.1-million-square-feet.
+With 36-foot clear ceiling heights, it is devisable to 100,000-square-feet and has four office glass pods—one at each corner of the building.
+Accommodating up to four tenants, the building has expansion capabilities to more than 1.1-million-square-feet.

 - 7-inch slab;